Pericles (c.495-429): Athenian politician, leader of the radical democrats.

-In 462, the radical democrat Pericles, who was a member of the noble family of the Alcmeonids, accused Cimon and he had to leave Athens.
+In 462, the radical democrat Pericles, who was (through his mother Agariste) a member of the noble family of the Alcmeonids, accused Cimon and he had to leave Athens.
 After 451, Pericles was the leading politician in Athens.
-Almost every year, he was reelected as general, and controlled the people's assembly.
+Almost every year, he was reelected as strategos (general), and controlled the people's assembly.
 He is usually portrayed as a general, with a helmet.

 The democracy was developed, the war against Persia continued, and when it was finally over, Pericles started a full-scale building program.
 The anti-Persian Delian League increasingly became an Athenian empire.
 Towns that wanted to leave the alliance were forced to remain (e.g., Samos).

 In the late 430s, several friends of Pericles were accused of impiety, probably to create problems for the powerful politician himself.
 His friend Anaxagoras, a philosopher, had to flee from the city; there were whispers about Pericles' wife Aspasia; and the sculptor Phidias had to explain how he had spent money that was meant for the statue of Athena in the Parthenon.
 It was rumored that, when Pericles could not steer clear of the accusations, he made the Assembly accept the Megarian Decree, which he knew would result in war with Sparta's Peloponnesian League.
 This is probably untrue, but it is also clear that the accusations were a serious problem for Pericles.